6SL3PT/6SL3PT/README.md

 - 👋 I’m Phudit, or you can call me by my nickname, Earth.
 - 👨🏽‍💻 I’m currently studying Applied Computer Science at KMUTT, Thailand.
-- 💻 My interest lies in both data science and backend development.
+- 💻 My interest lies in data-involved fields (data science, data analysis, data engineering, etc.).
 - 🌱 I'm still a novice in this circle.
 If you have any advice I'm willing to expand my knowledge.
 - 📫 Email me at [eochannelformal@gmail.com](mailto:eochannelformal@gmail.com).